ethanblocklab/soplace/README.md

 - Drag and drop functionality for placing objects
 - Validation for object placement (preventing overlaps)
 - Object rotation
-- Simple UI for selecting different building types
+- Simple UI for selecting different item types
 - Ability to save the current map layout

 ## Technologies Used